 Bias in Financial Markets

 Of the $67.1 trillion global financial assets under management, fewer than 1.1% are managed by people of color.
-Why is this powerful, elite industry so racially homogenous?
+Why is this powerful, elite industry so racially homogeneous?
 With support from Prudential and the Hewlett Foundation, SPARQ is collaborating with Illumen Capital to identify and address bias in the investing world.

 To help alleviate global inequality, governments, NGOs, and multilateral organizations spend over $130 billion each year in international aid efforts.
 Yet, the vast majority of economic development programs have been found to lack long-term impact.
-With support from Wellspring, SPARQ is partnering with the Busara Center to develop and test whether framing aid in culturally and psychologically empowering ways can help increase the impact of poverty-alleviation programs in Kenya.
+With support from Fidelity Charitable, SPARQ is partnering with the Busara Center to develop and test whether framing aid in culturally and psychologically empowering ways can help increase the impact of poverty-alleviation programs in Kenya.

 Agency for Innovation